 Oil prices can have a significant impact on the Canadian economy.
-Oil prices, particularly the discount on Canadian oil prices, are a major part of the Newfoundland, Saskatchewan and Alberta economies affecting housing demand through effects on employment and household income.
-Benchmark oil prices, trading at around US\$92 per barrel on August 9, 2022, remain a significant risk, opportunity and uncertainty for the Company.
-The benchmark price hit more than US\$120 in June 2022, the highest price seen in the better part of the last decade, before dropped gradually to its current level.
-Canadian prices moved in lockstep with the benchmark prices hitting close to US\$110 in June 2022, before also gradually declined to around US\$75, which is where they were trading on August 9, 2022.
-Canadian prices, as well as benchmark prices, certainly continue to show significant pricing volatility as a result of a variety of factors, as indicated by the Canadian prices ranging from US\$45 per barrel to US\$110 per barrel within the last 9 months.
+Oil prices, particularly the discount on Canadian oil prices, are a major part of the Newfoundland, Saskatchewan and Alberta economies, affecting housing demand through effects on employment and household income.
+Benchmark oil prices, trading at around US\$85 per barrel on November 14, 2022, remain a significant risk, opportunity and uncertainty for the Company.
+The spread between benchmark oil prices and Canadian oil prices has recently started to increase to around US\$20 per barrel, whereas they were typically in the US\$13-US\$15 per barrel range.
+The benchmark US and Canadian prices continue to show significant pricing volatility as a result of a variety of factors, as indicated by US prices ranging from US\$66 per barrel to US\$124 per barrel, while Canadian prices have ranged from US\$47 per barrel to US\$110 per barrel within the last year.
+Higher oil prices are generally seen as a positive for the Alberta, Saskatchewan and Newfoundland economies; however, they have also been attributed to the high inflation rates currently being experienced.